-Write a critical thinking response that focuses on a social policy that interests you (i.e. Immigration Policy, Child Welfare Act, and Disability Policy).
+Write a critical response that focuses on a social policy that interests you (i.e. Immigration Policy, Child Welfare Act, and Disability Policy).

-- Identify and describe the factors (e.g., political or economic climate) that may have influenced the need for the policy, - How this policy affects vulnerable individuals. - Name at least one (1) change would you make to this policy.
+- Identify and describe the factors (e.g., political or economic climate) that may have influenced the need for the policy, - How does this policy affect vulnerable individuals? - What are some threats to this social policy? - Name at least one (1) change would you make to this policy.
 Why would you make this change? - Explore the reasons why the policy is relevant in Canada, Alberta and/or Calgary.